davidedc/livecodelab/docs/language-intro.md

 ```
 box()
 ```
-while in LiveCodeLab, there isn't.
+while in LiveCodeLab, like in Ruby, there isn't.
 Any time a function name appears without arguments and parentheses, the function is implicitely called on the spot.
 Since all LiveCodeLab functions have a valid and interesting meaning when invoked without arguments, this is useful, as it means that one can write
 ```
 box
 move